thephpleague/csv/properties.md

 $delimiter = $csv->getDelimiter(); //returns ";"
 ~~~
 If no delimiter is set the default delimiter is `,`.
-When used you always have to provide a single character.

 ### The enclosure character